 Some people translate the last phrase differently, but when we look at Shankara’s commentary on the verse, we can see the meaning is made clear, ie. the above translation is the correct one – the Self is attainable by Samadhi.
 In fact Shankara goes further, he states the Self is only realised through Samadhi:

-In the next verse Gaudapada writes in verse 3.38 of his Mandukya Karika.
+In the next verse Gaudapada writes in verse 3.38 of his Mandukya Karika that all thoughts have stopped and that this leads to Jnana (Knowledge).
 Note that this verse is a continuation following on from the previous verse which has just stated the Self can be realised by Samadhi:

 There can be no acceptance or rejection where all mentation stops.
 Then knowledge is established in the Self and is unborn, and it becomes homogenous

 We can see the emphasis is on cessation of all thoughts (‘all mentation stops’), implying this is what will happen in Samadhi.
-Then self-knowledge is established, the verse goes on to say, ie. once all mentation has stopped.
-This Self-Knowledge is unborn, meaning it was never created and is not subject to birth and death.
+Then self-knowledge is established, the verse goes on to say, ie. once all mentation has stopped, then self-knowledge is established.
+Shanakra states this Self-Knowledge is unborn, meaning it was never created and is not subject to birth and death.
 This self-knowledge is also homogenous, meaning there are no differences in it whatsoever.
 This is another way of stating there are no objects perceived, for the presence of objects would make it heterogenous, not homogenous.
 Note that thoughts are also objects.

-Again, many state this is not the correct interpretation of the verse, and that homogenous does not mean there are no objects present, but let us see what Shankara has to say in his commentary on the above verse.
+Again, some state this is not the correct interpretation of the verse, and that homogenous does not mean there are no objects present, but let us see what Shankara has to say in his commentary on the above verse:

 Shankara’s commentary on this verse 3.38 is as follows: